 We can keep changing between the ‘Project’ and Human resources with the help of a switch, and now we’ll explain the main difference between them.
 For example, in the picture below, the project view is active.

 We must know about the HR view that arises from its name and focuses on human resources.

-As you can see, we have switched views, so now, in the list on the left-hand side appears the names of the persons who participate in executing the tasks.
+As you can see, we have switched views, so now, in the list on the left-hand side appears, the names of the persons who execute the tasks.

 Why can this be interesting and, at the same time, also important?

-We can establish the encumbrance of resources at once to completely reorganize specific tasks.
+We can establish the encumbrance of resources at once to reorganize specific tasks completely.
 For example, if 1-1 resources work too many subtasks simultaneously and the project manager judges that as a risk, we can revise or modify that.

 Use Excel Form Controls to show activities

 We have not yet discussed the Form Controls that make the presentation interactive.

 The first one is the Period Picker, which enables the switching between the daily, weekly, and monthly views.
 If we want to analyze the details, choose the daily breakdown.
 On the other hand, we should use the monthly view if we need a review / cumulative screen.

 A slider enables us to handle even months or years of activity.